wikimatze/wikimatze.de/books/practices-of-an-agile-developer.md

 ---
 layout: reading
-title: Practices of an Agile Developper
+title: Practices of an Agile Developer
 ---

 - p 1 software is like surfing dynamic ever changing environment